MicrosoftDocs/azure-devops-docs/docs/service-hooks/consumers.md

     * Required: **No**

 ### Create a list

 This action creates a list on an existing board in Trello.
 A list is used to organize cards on a board and typically represents a state.
-[Learn more](https://go.microsoft.com/fwlink/?LinkID=390530).
+To learn more, see [Create a service hook for Azure DevOps with Trello](services/trello.md).

 * Consumer ID: **trello**
 * Action ID: **createList**